 Everything I know about Deno

-Hey and welcome everyone to this course on Deno!
+Hey and welcome everyone to this guide on Deno!
 I'm so excited to have you here.
-In this course, we're going to dive deep into Deno, exploring its features, APIs, and tools.
-By the end of this course, you'll have a solid understanding of Deno and be ready to start building your own projects with it.
+In this guide, we're going to dive deep into Deno, exploring its features, APIs, and tools.
+By the end of this guide, you'll have a solid understanding of Deno and be ready to start building your own projects with it.

 If you're interested in being notified about new parts or in general about things I do and write about, head over to my newsletter and subscribe.
 I would really appreaciate it!

-Topics that will be added to this course:
+Topics that will be added to this guide:

 What is Deno